Find technical information about the VAT reverse charge if you buy or sell building and construction services.

-If you supply only standard rated services for new build housing, the reverse charge will apply, however if your customer is an end user, the reverse charge will not apply and you should use the normal VAT rules.
+If you supply standard-rated services for new build housing, the reverse charge will apply.
+If your customer is an end user and confirms this to you in writing, the reverse charge will not apply and you should use the normal VAT rules.

 Supply and fix of goods not ordinarily incorporated in new build housing